-An interview can sometimes feel more like an interrogation than a discussion because you focus so much of what you say on trying to convince the employer.
-It's very easy to fall for your own tactics and convince yourself that a job’s good for you when it isn’t.
+An interview can sometimes feel more like an interrogation than a discussion because you spend most of your time responding to questions.
 But just as the employer’s trying to size you up, you should be assessing their suitability to be your employer.
-And there’s only one way to do see if the job is a good fit for you: asking all the right questions in the most effective and thoughtful way possible.
+And there’s only one way to see if the job is a good fit for you: asking all the right questions in the most effective and thoughtful way possible.

 This site offers information designed for educational purposes only.
 The information on this Website is not intended to be comprehensive, nor does it constitute advice or our recommendation in any way.
 We attempt to ensure that the content is current and accurate but we do not guarantee its currency and accuracy.
 You should carry out your own research and/or seek your own advice before acting or relying on any of the information on this Website.